Common advice for twin moms is to get help, but what do you do when you don’t have family and friends nearby? Here’s how

 Extended visitors are actually more useful than weekend visitors because they’ll come to know your twins and your routine.
 You won’t have to explain where to find diapers or which twin likes the pacifier.
 Your live-in family or friend will know it almost as well as you do.

-3. Get twin gear that makes life easier
+3. Get gear that makes life with newborn twins easier

 I love Mia’s story.
 As a new twin mom, she wished she had an extra pair of arms to carry one twin while she held the other.
 While she couldn’t grow a new pair of arms, she did the next best thing: she created her own product to replicate that feeling.

 Mia is a friend and the founder of Snuggle Me Organic, an infant cushion born out of her frustration with learning how to take care of twins alone.
 Her pillow uses the weight of the baby to create the same sensation of being held in someone’s arms.
 Brilliant!

 You can also look into getting a swing.
 This was my go-to gear when I needed to put one baby somewhere while I held the other.